crash7/serverless-pro-ci-cd-test/README.md

-# Serverless Pro mono repo example
+# Serverless Pro monorepo example

 A serverless example with a simple React.js frontend app and a API Gateway endpoint to test serverless pro CI/CD product.